How to Remove Dried Bird Poop from Solar Panels (The Right Way)

 Soak the affected area with distilled water.
 Don’t wipe yet — just saturate it and let it sit for 3–5 minutes.
 The goal is to rehydrate the uric acid crystals so they release their grip on the glass.

 For thick, crusty deposits (weeks or months old), a second soak may be needed.
+This soaking phase is the most critical step when you remove dried bird poop from solar panels.

 Step 3: Gently Agitate